-The Corduan Lighthouse is otherwise known as the King of Lighthouses, and remains a fantastic sight for visitors as one of the oldest French lighthouse in use, and still hosts lighthouse keepers.
-What sets this lighthouse apart from the others is its Notre Dame de Cordouan chapel, and is set in the middle of the sea 4 miles away / 6km away from the coast.
-The Chassiron Lighthouse is perched on top of a rocky cliff just west of the Ile d’Oléron, and is remarkable in that it has a light that can be seen 32 miles away / 50 km away!
+The Cordouan Lighthouse is otherwise known as the King of Lighthouses, and remains a fantastic sight for visitors as one of the oldest French lighthouses in use, and one of the only lighthouses with a live-in keeper.
+What sets this lighthouse apart from the others is its Notre Dame de Cordouan chapel, and is set in the middle of the sea 4 miles/6km away from the coast.
+The Chassiron Lighthouse is perched on top of a rocky cliff on the west coast of the Ile d’Oléron, and is remarkable in that it has a light that can be seen 32 miles/50 km away!
 What we love about this lighthouse are its award winning sculpted gardens too.

 Royan & Violon sur le Sable Concert

 The seaside town of Royan is the capital of the Côte de Beauté (Beautiful Coast) region around the vast Gironde Estuary.
 As well as its bustling marina and fishing port, Royan is the setting for the Violon sur le Sable classical music festival, held each year in late July when the beach becomes a free open-air concert hall.
 Visitors can enjoy a picnic as well as the wonderful music and in the evening there are firework displays.

 The capital of Charente-Maritime, La Rochelle, is world-famous - and with good reason.
 As the protestant stronghold in catholic France during the fifteen hundreds, it is brimming over with historical facts and treasures waiting to be discovered, it was even a base for the Knights Templar!
 There’s lots on offer for little ones (and not so little ones), including one of the largest aquariums in France, the maritime museum, and the world war two bunker.